alemart/speedy-vision/README.md

 ### Linear Algebra

 Matrix computations play a crucial role in computer vision applications.
-Speedy includes its own implementation of matrices and linear algebra routines.
-Matrix computations are specified using a fluent interface that has been crafted to be easy to use and to mirror how we write matrix algebra using pen-and-paper.
+Speedy includes its own implementation of numerical linear algebra algorithms.

+Matrix operations are specified using a fluent interface that has been crafted to be easy to use and to mirror how we write matrix algebra using pen-and-paper.

-Since matrix computations may be demanding, Speedy uses WebAssembly for extra performance.
+Since numerical algorithms may be computationally demanding, Speedy uses WebAssembly for extra performance.
 Most matrix-related routines are written in C language.
 Matrices are stored in [column-major format](https://en.wikipedia.org/wiki/Row-_and_column-major_order).
-We use Typed Arrays for storage.
+Typed Arrays are used for storage.

 There are two basic classes you need to be aware of: `SpeedyMatrix` and `SpeedyMatrixExpr`.
 The latter represents a symbolic expression, whereas the former represents an actual matrix with data.
 A `SpeedyMatrix` is a `SpeedyMatrixExpr`.
 A `SpeedyMatrixExpr` may be evaluated to a `SpeedyMatrix`.